The Challenges Of Emotional Intimacy

 Takeaway

-Emotional intimacy is the close emotional bond typically shared by partners in a relationship.
+Emotional intimacy is the close emotional bond that typically exists between partners in a relationship.
 You may increase this type of intimacy by prioritizing time with your partner, making yourself emotionally available, putting down your phone, and striking a healthy balance between your relationship and yourself as an individual.
 It can be helpful to work with a couples therapist in person or online to address any issues with intimacy and grow closer.

 Gain insight into healthy intimacy